The Rhode Island Library Report

 Actually, it’s a word.
 It emerged spontaneously during a conference of some 60 journalists, librarians, academicians and others who came to the University of Rhode Island Jan.
 16-17 to discuss the work and mission that journalism and libraries may have in common.

-But to many attendees, “Newsbrary” summed up the challenge they faced: looking deeply at possible relationships between news media and libraries and exploring ways those relationships might shape the training of future librarians and journalists.
+Unclear was whether the new word should be capitalized, hyphenated, re-spelled, copyrighted or banned by the International Grammar Police before things got too much farther.
+But to many attendees, “Newsbrary” summed up the challenge they faced: looking deeply at possible relationships between news media and libraries and exploring ways those relationships might shape the training of future librarians and journalists. |

 The conference, “Convergence and Community: Preparing Future Workers for a New Knowledge Network of Libraries, Newsrooms, Studios, and Agencies,” was organized by URI’s new Harrington School of Communication and Media.